-All member terms begin and end during the Spring IETF meeting corresponding to the end of the term for which they were confirmed.
+All sitting member terms end during the First IETF meeting corresponding to the end of the term for which they were confirmed.
+All confirmed candidate terms begin during the First IETF meeting corresponding to the beginning of the term for which they were confirmed.
 Normally, the confirmed candidate's term begins when the currently sitting member's term ends on the last day of the meeting.
-A term may begin or end no sooner than the first day of the meeeting as determined by the mutual agreement of the currently sitting member and the confirmed candidate.
+A term may begin or end no sooner than the first day of the meeting and no later than the last day of the meeting as determined by the mutual agreement of the currently sitting member and the confirmed candidate.
+The confirmed candidate's term may overlap the sitting member's term during the meeting as determined by their mutual agreement.